keu/docs/astro/create-cluster.md

 - Your preferred node instance type.
 - Your preferred maximum node count.

 If you don't specify configuration preferences, Astronomer support creates a cluster with `Standard_D4d_v5 nodes`, one Postgres Flexible Server instance (`D4ds_v4`), and a maximum node count of 20 in `CentralUS`.
+If you're using Virtual Private Cloud (VPC) peering, a CIDR block (RFC 1918 IP Space) with the default CIDR range `172.20.0.0/19` is implemented.

 For information on all supported regions and configurations, see [Resources required for Astro on Azure](resource-reference-azure.md).